 Tuition and other student charges are due in full on or before the specified due date on the invoice.
-Students can elect to set up a payment plan, and can do so by contacting Abby Sizemore, Director of Admissions.
+Students can elect to set up a payment plan by contacting the Registrar & Academic Coordinator.

-Students may set up automatic or one-time payments through Populi.
-Students can also make payments through check or cash and can bring or have these payments mailed to the BSK Administrative Office.
+Students may set up recurring or one-time electronic payments through Populi.
+Students can also make payments through check or cash by mailing them (checks only) or bringing them (checks or cash) to the BSK Administrative Office.